ʔapsčiik t̓ašii (pronounced ups-cheek ta-shee): The new multi-use pathway

 Who is involved in the project?

-We are consulting and working in partnership with the Tla-o-qui-aht First Nation and Yuułuʔiłʔatḥ (Ucluelet First Nation) on the planning, development and construction of the path.
-Their support and involvement is integral to the success of this project, and their contributions will ensure the path presents a full cultural experience for all park reserve visitors for many years to come.
+We are consulting and working in partnership with the Tla-o-qui-aht First Nation and Yuułuʔiłʔatḥ (Ucluelet First Nation) on the planning, development and building of ʔapsčiik t̓ašii.
+Their support and involvement is integral to the success of this project, and their contributions will ensure the pathway presents a full cultural experience for all national park reserve visitors for years to come.

-We have also been talking with the municipalities of Ucluelet and Tofino as well as the Alberni Clayoquot Regional District, and look forward to sharing this exciting project with the local communities, stakeholders and visitors.
+We have also been speaking with the municipalities of Ucluelet and Tofino, the Alberni Clayoquot Regional District, as well as the local communities, stakeholders and visitors.

-Will I have to pay to use the path?
+Will I have to pay to use ʔapsčiik t̓ašii?

-Regular park entry fees apply to all visitors to Pacific Rim National Park Reserve, with no additional fees to use the new path.
+Regular park entry fees apply to all visitors to Pacific Rim National Park Reserve, with no additional fees to use the new pathway.

 Fees are charged at most national parks and national historic sites, where revenues are kept to support visitor services and facilities.
-This means that every time you visit a park or site you are investing in its future — and in a legacy for future generations.
+This means that every time you visit a park or site you are investing in the future of these important places — and in a legacy for future generations.

 Will there be an impact on visitors during construction?

-We will be doing our best to minimize any disruptions to visitors and residents, but we do expect there will be some disruptions to visitors and people travelling through the park reserve as the path is built.
+We will do our best to minimize any disruptions to visitors and residents, but we do expect there will be some disruptions to visitors and people travelling through the national park reserve while ʔapsčiik t̓ašii is being built.
 Regular updates on any work that might impact visitors will be posted on Facebook and Twitter.

 Where will ʔapsčiik t̓ašii go?

-The path will be approximately 25 kilometres long and will extend from the southern to the northern boundary of the park reserve between Ucluelet and Tofino.
-In many places, the path will run parallel to Highway 4, with a short loop connecting the Kwisitis Visitor Centre to the highway.
+ʔapsčiik t̓ašii will be approximately 25 kilometres long and will extend from the southern to the northern boundary of the Long Beach Unit of the national park reserve between Ucluelet and Tofino, with a short loop connecting the Kwisitis Visitor Centre to the highway.